 How does a green screen work?

 The subject is filmed in front of a solid, evenly-lit green backdrop.
 In post-production, video editing software analyzes the footage and removes every pixel within a tight green color range, leaving the subject isolated.
-Editors then layer in a new background - a real location, a brand environment, motion graphics, or animated elements.
+Editors then layer in a new background, whether a real location, a brand environment, motion graphics, or animated elements.
 Clean keying depends on three things: even backdrop lighting, a clear gap between subject and screen, and the subject not wearing green or reflective fabrics.

 When should you use a green screen?